geovandro/PQCrypto-SIDH/README.md

 Faster SIDH key compression introduces new algorithms for speeding up the main SIDH (de)compression bottlenecks including the following contributions:
 * faster basis generation for the 2^eA (~15.0x due to entangled bases) and 3^eB torsions,
 * faster Tate pairing computation,
-* faster algorithm for smooth-order discrete logarithms inspired by the De Feo-Jao-Plut's optimal strategy,
+* faster Pohlig-Hellman for smooth-order discrete logarithms inspired by the De Feo-Jao-Plut's optimal strategy,
+* new windowed Pohlig-Hellman for cases where the window size w does not divide the exponent e
 * faster point tripling formula for the non-projective curve coefficient case,
 * reverse basis decomposition technique to avoid one pairing computation in each compression.
-* shared elligator 2 for faster decompression (up to 2x faster)
+* new shared elligator for faster decompression in 3^eB (up to 2x faster)

 The related pre-print is available [`here`](http://eprint.iacr.org/2017/1143).